yosinski/deep-visualization-toolbox/README.md

 Get the master branch of [Caffe](http://caffe.berkeleyvision.org/) to compile on your machine.
 If you've never used Caffe before, it can take a bit of time to get all the required libraries in place.
 Fortunately, the [installation process is well documented](http://caffe.berkeleyvision.org/installation.html).
 When you're installing OpenCV, install the Python bindings as well (see Step 2 below).

-Note: You can set `CPU_ONLY := 1` in your `Makefile.config` to skip all the Cuda/GPU stuff.
-The Deep Visualization Toolbox can run with Caffe in either CPU or GPU mode.
+Note: When compiling Caffe, you can set `CPU_ONLY := 1` in your `Makefile.config` to skip all the Cuda/GPU stuff.
+The Deep Visualization Toolbox can run with Caffe in either CPU or GPU mode, and it's simpler to get Caffe to compile in `CPU_ONLY` mode.